New Summit Academy Costa Rica

 ACADEMIC TEAM

-Martin Naffziger is the Director of Learning at New Summit Academy.
+Martin Naffziger is the Academic Director at New Summit Academy.
 After earning a Bachelor of Arts in Literature and Creative Writing from Wittenberg University, he began teaching English as a second language as a means of traveling to and living in places such as Thailand, Nepal, South Korea, Mexico, Ecuador, Indonesia and Costa Rica.

 Since joining NSA in 2006, Martin has taught Literature and Composition, Creative Writing, U.S. and World History, Visual Arts, Global Citizenship, Archeology, and Culinary Arts, as well as designed and continues to coordinate our College Guidance Program.